-B. GOALS
+II.
+GOALS

 - i.
 To assess the performance of faculty members including the achievement of goals on annual basis and motivate them. - ii.
 To measure the contribution of faculty members in achieving the vision of SUC - iii.
 To plan for training & development in enhancing the capacities of faculty members in delivering quality inputs to academic and services - iv.
-To recommend for renewal of term contract, merit pay/increments, promotions, retention and separation i.
-Steps of evaluation
+To recommend for renewal of term contract, merit pay/increments, promotions, retention and separation

-C. FES FRAMEWORK
+III.
+FES FRAMEWORK